Jacalyn Eyvonne

 Jacalyn Evone Robinson known professionally as Jacalyn Eyvonne is an African-American poet and filmmaker.
-She serves concurrently with Kathleen Herrmann as poet laureate of Vallejo, California.
+She served concurrently with Kathleen Herrmann as poet laureate of Vallejo, California.

 Writing

 Jacalyn Eyvonne is the author of 3 books, and her poems have appeared in anthologies in North America and the United Kingdom.
 In 2022 she placed second in the Jackson Book Festival poetry competition.
 In the 1990s she edited the magazine In the Company of Poets based in Oakland, California.
 Eyvonne is influenced by the work of Gwendolyn Brooks, Maya Angelou, and Nikki Giovanni.

-Vallejo Poet Laureate (2024-2025)
+Vallejo Poet Laureate (2024–2025)

-Eyvonne serves concurrently with Kathleen Herrmann as poet laureate of Vallejo, California.
+Eyvonne served concurrently with Kathleen Herrmann as poet laureate of Vallejo, California from January 1, 2024 to December 31, 2025.
 Like their predecessors, Herrmann and Eyvonne hosted the Poetry in Notion poetry circle at the John F. Kennedy Library in Vallejo.
-The pair also launched a new poetry open mic series called Tea House Poetry which meets at the Integrity cafe on the 2nd second Sunday of the month.
+The pair also launched a new poetry open mic series called Tea House Poetry that met at the Integrity cafe.